mojombo/mustache.erl/README.md

     in_ca() ->
       true.

-In the logic file we define functions that will be called by the template.
-Some functions reference others, some return values, some return only booleans.
+In the view we define functions that will be called by the template.
+The names of the functions correspond to the tag names that will be used in the template.
+Some functions reference others, some return values, and some return only booleans.

-The template file (simple.mustache):
+The template file (simple.mustache) looks like so:

     Hello {{name}}
     You have just won ${{value}}!